Vincent Caso: Career

-Despite having roles in feature films, Caso is best known for his role as Bladezz in the hit web series The Guild, which premiered in the summer of 2007.
+Caso portrays Bladezz in the web series The Guild, which premiered in the summer of 2007.
 In the series, Bladezz has a little sister Dena, who is played by Caso's real-life sister Tara Caso.

 Caso has made appearances at comic and gaming conventions, such as BlizzCon and Comic-Con.
 He also makes occasional appearances at the Magic Castle.

-Caso further utilized his experience as an actor to co-found two acting schools with his father, actor Bob Caso.
+Caso co-founded two acting schools with his father, actor Bob Caso.
 The Actor's Group Orlando in Ocoee, Florida, and Innovative Actor's Studio in Los Angeles, California.